 Sore muscles are a bit of a necessary evil.
 As much as they are part of our body growing stronger, they are almost always overstaying their welcome.
 So that’s why we are sharing our tips & tricks on preventing, treating and shortening that aching pain you never really asked for.
 All tried, tested and approved by the Way of Will team.
 You and your poor post-workout soreness are welcome.

 No Pain, No Gain

 Whether it’s being able to amp up your lifting game in the gym or witness baby abs making their long-awaited appearance, progress is what pushes us further.
 It’s what makes us better.
 But nothing truly great ever comes easy.
 To build more muscle, your body needs to break it down first.
 Confused?
-So was I. Simply put: exercise causes muscle trauma, which your brain then recognises as a minor injury before it rebuilds it.
-The result is stronger and leaner muscles that are better equipped against injury next time you hit the gym.
+So was I. Simply put: exercise causes muscle trauma, which your brain then recognizes as a minor injury before it rebuilds it.
+The result is stronger and leaner muscles that are better equipped against injury the next time you hit the gym.

 If you’ve ever made it to the gym, chances are that sore muscles and yourself have crossed paths.
 Whether you are a fitness beginner or top-level expert, aching muscles (yes, even if you train correctly) are somewhat inevitable.

 So what can we do?
 Well, I’m glad you’ve asked.
 Soreness is part of an adaption process and can strike even the most Olympic-worthy athletes among us.
 So you’re never alone.
 Gimmicks and gadgets to help cure soreness overnight?
 A waste of time, really.
 Ways to make life as comfortable as humanly possible, however, are listed below.

 Warm-up and cool-down?
 No, I’m not talking about heating up last night’s leftovers or getting your almond latte at the perfect drinking temperature.
 Preparing your body for immense yet pleasurable torture (read: working out) is as essential as rolling a yoga mat out pre-pilates.